 Traveling with the Treaty of Waitangi

-In July 1840, Hobson convened what would be his final Treaty meeting somewhere in Tāmaki.
-The British sought the support of Te Wherowhero, the influential Waikato rangatira who later became the first King of the Kīngitanga.
+In July, Hobson convened what would be his final Treaty meeting somewhere, perhaps again at Karaka Bay, in Tāmaki.
+The British sought the support of Pōtatau Te Wherowhero, the influential Waikato rangatira who later became the first king of the Kīngitanga.
 Although he did not sign, he appears not to have harboured ill will toward Hobson.

-Other Treaty sheets were signed across the country:
+The other Treaty sheets that were signed across the country are:

 - Waikato–Manukau Sheet: signed at Waikato Heads and in Manukau Harbour (March–April)